 Each year the ferry takes thousands of visitors back to a time when this and other lighthouses were critical to coastal and oceangoing shipping.

-Once on the island, visitors are treated to a tour of the lighthouse, including a chance to climb up into the light tower itself, where on clear days, the New York City skyline can be seen.
+Once on the island, visitors are treated to a tour of the lighthouse.
 The 10-room lighthouse showcases period furniture, and offers a chance to see what life was like for the families of 19th century light keepers.

 Another island attraction is the Nature Trail through the Stewart B. McKinney Wildlife Refuge, which completed by the Seaport Association in cooperation with the U.S. Fish and Wildlife Service.
 From a viewing platform, a variety of wildlife including nesting herons and other birds can be observed.